 How To Enable All Cores in Windows

-The evolution of CPUs, also known as microprocessors (the central brain inside your computer, tablet, or smartphone) is a fascinating and complex topic.
-From the earliest days of the Intel 4004 back in 1971 (the first commercial microprocessor), these little chips have rapidly progressed in power and speed.
+The evolution of CPUs, or central processing units, are a fascinating and complex topic.
+From the earliest days of the Intel 4004 back in 1971 (the first commercial processor), these little chips have rapidly progressed in power and speed.
 Computing tasks that were once absolutely unimaginable even for gigantic mainframes are now easily handled by $50 smartphones.
 This evolution has taken many twists and turns, but one development that is somewhat confusing to some end users is the concept of the multi-core processors.
-Chip manufacturers tout their new CPU as having dual cores, or quad cores, or 8 or 16 cores, or even up to 256 cores (theoretically) for users of the 64-bit version of Windows 10.
+Chip manufacturers tout their new CPU as having dual cores, or quad cores, or even higher for users of the 64-bit version of Windows 10.
 But what does any of that actually mean?

 Multi-core processors got their start back in 1996, with the IBM Power4 chip running two cores on a single chip.
 However, software support for this new idea did not immediately develop.
 Starting with Windows XP in 2001, Windows began supporting multi-core operation and application developers followed suite.
 Pretty much any software package you buy today will fully utilize the multi-core processor that you almost certainly have under the hood of your desktop or laptop.

 (Check out this detailed article about multi-core processing for more information.
 If you’re building or buying a new PC, then a review of this article on what to look for in a CPU might also be helpful.
 And if you’re interested in the history of processors, of course we have you covered!)